ianalderman/cumulus/Readme.md

 ## Security
 This tool acts in the context of the user who runs it, if they have - VM Operator rights or above on the machines with the correct tags the tool will start / stop them.
 If not it will fail.

+## Set up

+1. You will need to create an application and grant the application *Delegated user_impersonation* against *Azure Service management*
+2. Complete the entries in the appsettings.json file (note ClientId = the Id of the application you created in 1 and Tenant is sometimes refered to as directory)

 ## Ideas for the future
 - Support Startup Order